Elevate and Black Ops are trails in the Iron

 A mix of pinion, juniper, red dirt, and rocks.

-At this time, work on Black Ops is ongoing.
+At this time (November 2019), work on Black Ops is ongoing.
 Some areas are

-buff and high-speed; other spots are still rough and raw.
+buff and high-speed; other spots were still rough and raw at the time of

 A plush high-speed section on Black Ops.